 It all started in the second grade with Gabriel, a friend who lived next door.
 His cousin was in town one day and the three of us went across the street to play on a tree swing.
 His cousin was an older girl with long, blonde hair and dreamy eyes.
 She wore a dress with a blue sash that she wound and unwound around her slender fingers.
 I was smitten.
 How could I not be?

 But there was a problem.
-The cousin was as vain and cruel as Stella in Great Expectations, which was a movie we watched every Christmas along with It’s A Wonderful Life and the yule log from Gracie Mansion.
+The cousin was as vain and cruel as Stella in Great Expectations, which we watched every Christmas along with It’s A Wonderful Life and the yule log from Gracie Mansion.
 The closer I got to Stella, the further she moved away.
 Finally, she left in a huff, jumping off the swing and shooting a look of disdain at me from her cold shoulder.
 I was crushed.
 How could I not be?

 Thus began a life of ritualized dancing with the opposite sex.
 The dance consists of my attraction to what my daughter calls “Crazy Eye,” followed immediately by Crazy Eye snubbing me à la Stella.
 Eventually, however, I win over Crazy Eye only to end the affair in dramatic fashion.
 Sometimes Crazy Eye ends it.